Jiwe-Mobarez/Jiwe-Mobarez/README.md

-I like designing democratic political systems that ensure welfare, stability, and freedom for all.
+I like designing democratic political systems that ensure welfare, stability, and freedom for all. 🌱
-[This](https://github.com/Jiwe-Mobarez/Better-Democracy/tree/main/Systems/Expert-Driven) is my latest one 🌱